 To find out about technology solutions and outsourcing services offered by Core Compliance, and how we can further assist with year-end compliance planning and beyond, please contact us at (619) 278- 0020.

-Author: Tina Mitchell, Managing Director, Consultation Services; Editor: Janice Powell, Sr. Compliance Consultant, Core Compliance & Legal Services (“Core Compliance”).
+Author: Tina Mitchell, Managing Director, Consultation Services, Core Compliance & Legal Services (“Core Compliance”).
 Core Compliance works extensively with investment advisers, broker-dealers, investment companies, and managers to private funds on regulatory compliance issues.